An MS in occupational and environmental health (OEH) is offered with optional subprograms in agricultural safety and health and industrial hygiene.

 - understand the value of and path to attain professional certification in industrial hygiene and allied fields.

-The Master of Science with a major in occupational and environmental health without a subprogram requires a minimum of 38 s.h. and includes the following coursework.
+The Master of Science in occupational and environmental health without a subprogram requires a minimum of 38 s.h. and includes the following coursework.
+Completion of a thesis is required.

 Core Courses